saumikn/airlinemaps/readme.md

 Created by Saumik Narayanan.
 ## Description

-Most airline route maps which exist online are very difficult to understand and parse, because all of the lines on the map are the same color and its nearly impossible to tell where the lines are coming from and going.
+Most official airline route maps are very difficult to understand and parse, because all of the lines on the map are the same color and it's nearly impossible to tell where the lines are coming from and going (e.g. [1](https://news.delta.com/sites/default/files/styles/twitter_share_1200/public/US_10_15-01_0.png?itok=kmb_mPtD), [2](https://images.airlineroutemaps.com/maps/United_Airlines.gif)).

 This repository allows you to visualize the routes of a given airline more clearly, by color-coding the flight paths based on the base hub of the flight.
 For instance, in the image of Delta Airline's domestic routes, all the routes that start in Atlanta are shown in red, all Minneapolis routes are pink, all Seattle routes are dark blue, etc. Note that I've hidden routes which go between two hubs, and routes which don't connect with a hub are shown in gray.